SurniaUlula/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 2.17.2-b.3 =
+= 2.17.2 =

-(2019/12/20) Added the 'author' and 'datePublished' properties to the 'itemReviewed' array for the Schema ClaimReview type.
+(2019/12/21) Added the 'author' and 'datePublished' properties to the 'itemReviewed' array for the Schema ClaimReview type.

-= 2.17.1 =

-(2019/12/13) Minor update to improve a Document SSO option label and its translation.